rrigato/architecture/clean_architecture/first_edition.md

 - Do not allow any references to the underlying hardware/platform outside of your repo layer
 - A layered architecture is designed around modules depending on well defined and stable public contracts

+# the_database_is_only_a_detail_ch30
+- pass only builtin data structure from your persistance storage layer so that you can easily swap out your database implementation without affecting the rest of your application
+- The database is not technically insignificant, just that any database concerns can be completely encapsulated from the business use cases